Mwi-haki/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Writes a function that converts a string to an integer.
+Writes a function that prints half of a string, followed by a new line.